Disease Guide ·Pancreatitis ·2026

 The GI History Pre-Existing Trap

 If your cat had documented vomiting, appetite loss, or GI issues before enrollment, pancreatitis claims may be denied as pre-existing.
-Since pancreatitis symptoms overlap with many common complaints, even a routine vet note about inappetence could be problematic.
+Symptoms overlap with common complaints; even a routine note about inappetence could disqualify claims.
 Enroll early.

 Red flag · Deductible